readthedocs/readthedocs.org/docs/user/integrations.rst

 Documentation fits into any CI/CD pipeline through the idea and objectives of *Documentation as Code*.
-A straight-forward method to achieve this is by maintaining documentation alongside the source code, meaning that the documentation's life cycle is contained within the same git repository as the source code.
+A straight-forward method to achieve this is by maintaining documentation alongside the source code, meaning that the documentation's life cycle is contained within the same Git repository as the source code.

 When changes happen to the source code, changes should also happen to the documentation.
 By managing these changes in the same life cycle,